-President Trump Cancels Jacksonville Portion Of Republican National Convention
+President Trump Cancels Jacksonville Component Of Republican National Convention

 "They said 'Sir, we can make this work very easily.' ...
 I said there's nothing more important in our country than keeping our people safe, whether it's from the China virus or the radical left mob."

-Trump's last-minute decision to cancel the event follows a mad scramble by the Republican Party over the last few months to try and hold a conventional party gathering despite the ongoing pandemic that has already killed more than 140,000 Americans.
+Trump's last-minute decision to cancel the event follows a mad scramble by the Republican Party over the last few months to try and hold a conventional party gathering in spite of the ongoing pandemic that has already killed more than 140,000 Americans.

-Delegates to the convention will still meet in Charlotte, N.C., as planned, but Trump's keynote Jacksonville speech will no longer take place.
+Delegates to the convention will still meet in Charlotte, N.C., to hold small, formal business meetings as planned, but Trump's keynote Jacksonville speech will no longer take place.

+Charlotte had been the original location for the convention in its entirety.
+But a public spat between Trump and N.C.
+Gov. Roy Cooper over the rationale of holding a multi-thousand person event during a pandemic led the GOP last month to move the higher-profile components of the convention to Trump's home state of Florida.

+"I could see the media saying 'Oh, this is very unsafe.'
+I don't want to be in that position," Trump said.

 A Thursday Quinnipiac University opinion poll of Florida voters shows that 62% of respondents thought it would be unsafe to hold a convention in the state, compared with 34% who thought it could be managed safely.